asterisk/documentation/docs/Development/Roadmap/AstriDevCon-2013.md

 | Russ Meyerriecks | Digium | US |
 | Shaun Ruffell | Digium | US |

-!!! note
+/// note
-    If your name is not on this list, please let someone know in #asterisk-dev so we can add you to this list!
+If your name is not on this list, please let someone know in

-[//]: # (end-note)
+#asterisk-dev so we can add you to this list!
+///

 Day One: Asterisk 12 Development Discussion
 ===========================================